Come (album)

+Concept evolution

-After Prince's name change to an unpronounceable symbol, he intended to release new songs under that moniker in formats other than albums.
+After Prince's name-change to an unpronounceable symbol in 1993, he intended to release new songs under that moniker in formats other than albums.
 He would fulfill his contract to Warner Bros. by delivering unreleased material from his music vault.
 Prince conceived an "interactive musical experience" called Glam Slam Ulysses—a musical loosely based on Homer's Odyssey.
-Thirteen tracks were selected and premiered as the first new material from Prince.
-These songs and many others would travel back and forth between different concepts of albums in a relatively short frame of time.
-The Dawn was a triple-album concept.
-The track listing is unknown, but the idea was scrapped for single album releases.
-Some of these ended up on Come, and some on a new album called The Gold Experience.
-There was also an idea floating around for The Beautiful Experience that took on various forms before its final release as a maxi single.
+These songs and many others would travel back and forth between different projects, including a planned triple-album called The Dawn.
+Material from this era later ended up on Come, The Gold Experience and The Beautiful Experience, among other projects.

+In late May 1993, Prince's then-band member Mayte Garcia sent a letter to a Prince fanzine listing the tracks "Come", "Endorphinmachine", "Space", "Pheromone", "Loose!", "Papa", "Dark", "Race", "Solo" and "Poem", which all ended up being included in some form on Come.
+She also included "Interactive", "Peach" and "Pope".
+Most of these songs were newly written, except "Peach" (written in 1992), and "Race" (written in 1991 during the Love Symbol Album sessions—it uses a scratching sound effect similar to Love Symbol Album's "The Continental").

 On March 6, 1994, Prince submitted a tape of eight songs to Dutch radio stations which included the song "Pheromone".
 Five days later, he submitted the first version of the Come album to Warner Bros.
 The album consisted of: "Poem", "Interactive", "Endorphinemachine", "Space", "Pheromone", "Loose!", "Papa", "Race", "Dark", "Solo", and "Strays of the World".
-This version of the album is exactly 45 minutes in length, has been leaked, and is known as the Come Test Pressing.
+This version of the album is exactly 45 minutes in length and is known as the Come Test Pressing.
 The title track was absent.
 Warner Bros. rejected this version, and asked for the title track along with some other new material, such as the recent hit "The Most Beautiful Girl in the World".
 Prince went back into the studio and tooled with the title track, creating an 11-minute horn-boosted sexual romp.
-He added it to the album and resubmitted it to Warner Bros., and they agreed to it.

-Prince changed the album once again, removing the more rock-oriented tracks "Interactive", "Endorphinemachine", and "Strays of the World".
-He broke up "Poem" into segues throughout the album, with the remainder retitled as "Orgasm", and also included the newly written track "Letitgo".
+With these additions, Warner Bros. agreed to release the album.
+But Prince decided to change it once again, removing the more rock-oriented tracks "Interactive", "Endorphinemachine", and "Strays of the World."
+He also broke up "Poem" into segues throughout the album, with the remainder retitled as "Orgasm", and included the newly-written "Letitgo".
 This final version was submitted to Warner Bros. on the same day as a configuration of The Gold Experience.
 Prince wanted them to release both albums simultaneously, so the Prince material would compete with the one released under the symbolic moniker in the charts (with the latter having more commercial material).
-Warner Bros. accepted both albums, but refused to release them both at the same time fearing the market would have too much Prince material in stock.
+Warner Bros. accepted both albums, but refused to release them both at the same time, fearing the market would have too much Prince material in stock.